 5 Tips For Parents Of Toddlers

-1. Let the toddler take the initiative: Do not thrust an outdoor activity on your toddler.
+- Let the toddler take the initiative: Do not thrust an outdoor activity on your toddler.
 Play only when the little one feels like playing.
-If he is forced into playing will not benefit from the activity and may be traumatized.
+It’s important that the physical activity for toddlers is enjoyable and voluntary to ensure they develop a positive relationship with exercise.
 The American Academy of Pediatrics recommends that you let the toddler guide himself through activities (2).

 Frequently Asked Questions